AMaher101/PlanktonClassifier/README.md

 1. Place your appropriately formatted CSV file in the _inputs_ folder.
 2. In _run.ipynb_, ensure all inputs listed in _csvs_ are correct.
 3. Run _run.ipynb_.

+---
+For questions, contact Aiden Maher at aidenhmaher@gmail.com